By Converse II graduate Martha Miller

-Lottery ads practically permeate many of the country’s rural and urban landscapes—all very positive and quite provocative.
+Lottery ads practically permeate many of the country’s rural and urban landscapes.
+They’re plastered on gas station and convenience store windows, posted at most supermarket checkouts, emblazoned on billboards and the sides of public buses, to say nothing of television and radio advertising—all very positive and quite provocative.
 Winning the astronomical jackpot is a chance South Carolinians pay millions of dollars to take—in both the lottery and the casinos that can be found nearby.
 But how great a chance do they really have of winning?

-Dr. James Hymas, Chair of Converse College’s Mathematics Department, addresses that issue in his popular January Term course The Mathematics of Gambling and Games of Chance.
-During the four-week class, students learn how mathematics is involved in games of chance and gambling by studying topics in probability, statistics and combinatorics.
-The class includes extended laboratory sessions and even a “casino night” to put their knowledge to practical use.
+Dr. James Hymas, Chair of Converse College’s Mathematics Department, addressed that issue in his January Term course The Mathematics of Gambling and Games of Chance.
+During the four-week class, students learned how mathematics is involved in games of chance and gambling by studying topics in probability, statistics and combinatorics.
+The class included extended laboratory sessions and even a “casino night” to put their knowledge to practical use.

-Along with learning how mathematics principles are at work while gamblers are at play, students also learn the history of gambling, dangers of gambling addictions and valuable strategies to use at the tables.
+Along with how mathematics principles are at play while gamblers are at play, the students also learned the history of gambling, the dangers of gambling addictions and valuable strategies to use at the tables.

 “Dr. Hymas taught us about the role of probability in gambling, how to play different games, how to find out the mathematical expectation of those games (i.e. which games have better payouts for the player), and other concepts in math that can be applied to gambling,” Fant states.